 Definitely!
 This is a great recipe to incorporate homemade eggnog.

 You can serve this pie from the refrigerator or freezer, depending on the texture you are looking for.
-I personally like the creamy texture, so I always refrigerate mine.
+I personally like A creamy texture, so I always refrigerate mine.
 I like to top the pie with a little whipped cream and a sprinkling of ground nutmeg.
 If you want to get extra indulgent, you could serve this with some eggnog ice cream right on top of the pie!

 pie on a white plate